Zorziel/awesome-unfinished/README.md

 >A curated list of awesome but forever unfinished works and projects.

-## What is Unfinished?
 `Unfinished` refers to any awesome work or project that can be consumed but can _**never**_ be completed.
 This can refer to a TV show, a book series, a symphony, a video game, or any other substantial effort that was at least partially avaiable to the public or community but all further work has been halted permanently.

-## What isn't Unfinished?
-This list should not include any works or projects that are still in development, have an active fork, has upstream activity, is related to a book series where the author is still alive, or any other situation where the possibility for that work or project to resume work in its current state still exists.
+Unfinished is *not* any work or project that is still in development, has activity upstream or downstream, is related to a book series where the author is still alive, or any other situation where the possibility for that work or project to resume activity in its current state still exists.

-**What if I Don't Know if Something is Unfinished?**
-If you are unsure if something is actually `unfinished` just submit an [issue](https://github.com/Zorziel/awesome-unfinished/issues) and we'll help investigate!
+If you are unsure if something is actually unfinished just submit an [issue](https://github.com/Zorziel/awesome-unfinished/issues) and we'll help investigate!

-# Contributing
-All [feedback](https://github.com/Zorziel/awesome-unfinished/issues) and [contributions](CONTRIBUTING.md) are welcome.

-# Content
+## Content
 - [TV Shows](#tv-shows)
 - [Books](#books)
 - [Games](#games)